marcbadger/CarND-Vehicle-Detection/README.md

 Based on the above data, I chose to continue with the `HLS` color space with 12 bins, 8 pixels per cell, and one cell per block because it gave the best accuracy.
 Note that these accuracies are probably artificially high because images are taken from video sequences, but are randomly split into train and test sets.
 This makes it very likely that any given test image is very similar to a training image.

 Interestingly, when I tried both of these classifiers on the test images and in the actual video pipeline, the `HLS` color space classifier definitely performed much worse and gave more false positives!
+For the video pipeline, I found that `color_space=YCrCb, orient=9, pix_per_cell=8, cell_per_block=2, hog_channel='ALL' or `color_space=YCrCb, orient=12, pix_per_cell=8, cell_per_block=2, hog_channel='ALL' worked best.

 #### 3. Describe how (and identify where in your code) you trained a classifier using your selected HOG features (and color features if you used them).

 I trained a linear SVM using a scaled feature vector composed of HOG features, raw pixels, and a color histogram.
 The HOG features were extracted from all three chanels of the image converted to `YCrCb` color space and were computed on an 8 pixel grid with 12 orientation bins.
 I also included raw pixels of a 32 x 32 resized image using the `bin_spatial()` function provided in the lesson.
 Finally, I added a feature that concatenated the intensity histogram of each color channel separately.
 This gave 10176 features in total.
-Features were scaled using the `sklearn.preprocessing.StandardScaler.transform()` function (code lines 134-136 in extract_features.py).
+Features were scaled using the `sklearn.preprocessing.StandardScaler.transform()` function (code lines 129-131 in extract_features.py).
 An example of the effect of scaling is shown below:

 ![alt text][scaled_features_comparison_5066]